 I have been in bad relationships, just wanting to be loved, but I end up getting hurt and I don't understand why I get hurt all the time.
 I ask myself what's wrong with me if I can't find someone to love me.
 I trust no man, I've been lied to and hurt so many times, I just don't believe their words.
 I keep on messing with the same guy even though he's hurt me so many times.
 Is it because I feel I can't get any better or sometimes I say to myself, maybe that's what I should settle for.
 It all gets so depressing, any happy moments I have are rare, and I hide my feelings most of the time.
 Just knowing that my mom and dad aren't there for me, hurts so much.
 I really feel alone.
 I feel ugly a lot even though people say I'm a beautiful person.
 I want to learn how to love myself.

-Once I received the counseling situation, I needed to get more information to create the most helpful counseling response.
+Once we received the life coaching situation, we needed to get more information to create the most helpful coaching response.

 3. Are there certain things that happen over and over in each relationship?
 The lying, and my doubts of their sincerity.

 4. How many serious relationships have you been in?
 Define what a serious relationship means to you.
 I've been in two serious relationships, sincere relationship mean that you and that person has been together over a period of time and u both spend a lot of time together and both have established the relationship to be monogamous or exclusive.

 5. Is there anyone you can talk to about how you're feeling out of your friends, family, workplace, or anyone else face-to-face?
 If so, how much have you told them about how sad you feel?
 Nope.